Reconstructing the Geometry of Random Geometric Graphs

-\underline{Why clusters?} Let us begin by explaining why we want clusters of points.
-Given two vertices \(v, w\), the presence or absence of an edge between them is indeed only weakly associated with their distance.
-However, if there exists a cluster \(V\) surrounding the vertex \(v\) in the sense that for every \(u\) in \(V\),
+Instead of giving the explicit definition of \(\varepsilon, \eta, \delta, r\), we first discuss their intended geometric roles.
+First, we assume the latent points in \(M\) are sufficiently dense, ensuring that every ball of radius \(\varepsilon\) contains many such points.
+Using the algorithm \(\bnet\), we form clusters of latent points, each fitting within a ball of radius at most \(\eta\).
+The algorithm seeks to form a net of clusters such that each point in \(M\) lies within latent Euclidean distance at most \(\delta\) of at least one cluster, and pair of clusters are separated by at least \(c\delta\) for some small constant \(c>0\).
+Finally, each ball of radius \(r\) within \(M\) is locally well approximated by a \(d\)-dimensional affine plane.

-for a small \(\eta\), then it becomes possible to infer the distance from \(v\) to \(w\) by examining the number of edges connecting \(w\) and \(V\).
-This is because the quantity
+\textit{Clusters reveal distance.} Let us begin by explaining why we want clusters of points.
+Given two vertices \(u, v\), the presence or absence of an edge between them is indeed only weakly associated with the distance between \(X_u\) and \(X_v\).
+However, suppose there exists a cluster \(U\) surrounding a vertex \(u\)—a pair we denote by \((U,u)\) for convenience of later reference—meaning that for every \(w\) in \(U\),